mauricechevez/US-CAPITALS-QUIZ/README.md

 })
 ```

 ## Timer
+Each question is has a 10 second time limit.
+Once reached, the next question is rendered.
+Questions that reach this limit are not marked, and therefore considered wrong.
-Each question is limited to 10 seconds.
-Once the limit has been reached, the next question is displayed, and the question is marked wrong.
-When the list of questions has reached its limit using the **finalQuestionIndex** variable, it will stop the game and the player will be shown their score.
+At the last question, if the timer's limit has been reached, the quiz ends and shows the score.
+It uses the shuffled questions array's   **finalQuestionIndex** variable, it will stop the game and the player will be shown their score.
 ```javascript
 function showTimer(){
     if (count <= qTimeCounter){